ippontech/blog-usa/posts/nyc-subway-data-with-kafka-streams-and-jhipster-part-1.md

                     destination: mta-stream
 ```

-Since JHipster is used, the `MessagingConfiguration` class must be changed to reflect the configuration above:
+Since JHipster is used, the `MessagingConfiguration` class must be changed to reflect the above configuration:
 ```java
 // Kafka Streams provides a pre-configured interface called KafkaStreamsProcessor that uses the bindings 'input' and 'output'
 // The interface MtaStream defines the other two bindings as regular channels